 For retailers selling across multiple locations, maintaining consistency of their product catalog can be a challenge.
-However, a POS software maintains a digital catalog of data that is accessible across locations.
-In other words, you don’t have to worry about setting the same product prices across stores, because the POS will do it for you.
+However, POS software maintains a digital catalog of data that is accessible across locations.
+In other words, you don’t have to worry about setting the same product prices across stores, even during sale periods.
+Instead, the POS will do it for you.

-- Apparel– Garment sellers will notice that each of their products might need a composite (parent) SKU that represents the brand, and multiple child SKUs that identify each individual product within the parent SKU.
-Products need to be uploaded as such into the digital catalog.
+- Apparel– Garment sellers will notice that each of their products might need a composite (parent) SKU that represents the brand.
+They also need multiple child SKUs that identify each individual product within the parent SKU.
+You need to upload products as such into the digital catalog.

 - Electronic goods- These goods need serial numbers to identify not just the model and make, but also the specific item within the store.
-Serial numbers can be uploaded into the POS software and identified when the item is scanned.
+Serial numbers are uploaded into the POS software and identified when the item is scanned.

 - Packaged products and groceries- These categories need both a Unit-Of-Measure (UOM) and an expiry date.
-Expiry dates are used to identify goods that are fast approaching their use-by date, and to sell them at a discount.
-UOM helps you define which product quantity needs to be billed at what price.
+You use expiry dates to identify goods that are fast approaching their use-by date and to sell them at a discount.
+UOM helps you define which product quantity you need to bill at what price.

 - A restaurant- A POS that has a single screen for managing reservations, processing orders and accepting feedback makes the dining experience better.

-- Jewelry- A POS software in stores that sell high-value products might raise alerts for wrong/ duplicate billing, as well as send reminders for frequent stock audits.
+- Jewelry- A POS software in stores that sell high-value products might raise alerts for wrong/ duplicate billing.
+It can also send reminders for frequent stock audits.